bernardshen/bernardshen.github.io/_pages/about.md

   - /about.html
 ---

 Jiacheng Shen is a Ph.D. from [ARISE Lab](http://ariselab.cse.cuhk.edu.hk/), Department of Computer Science and Engineering, [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) (supervised by Prof. Michael R. Lyu).
 He received a B.Eng degree in Computer Science from [Fudan Unversity](https://www.fudan.edu.cn/) in 2020.

-He is currently working at Huawei Cloud as research intern on storage systems over disaggregated memory.
 His research interests are memory disaggregation, RDMA systems, and cloud computing.

 Selected Publications